daniel258/CausalMPE/README.md

 # CausalMPE
-R Code and simulations associated with the paper "Causal effects in the presence of disease etiologic heterogeneity" by Nevo et al. Comments and suggestions are welcomed and can be sent to danielnevo :panda_face: @ :panda_face: gmail.com (remove the pandas).
+R Code and simulations associated with the paper "Causal inference considerations for molecular pathological epidemiology" by Nevo et al. Comments and suggestions are welcomed and can be sent to danielnevo :panda_face: @ :panda_face: gmail.com (remove the pandas).

 This repository includes three main parts